RushoBinnabi/FileChanger/README.md

 ---

 ### Note: Put the executable file inside the folder you want to work in.
+#### Currently, this only works with image file types.

 # Instructions: